-1 (1) on motion of the [designated board or agency] or the office of the prosecutor 2 that obtained the conviction, or a government agency designated by that prosecutorial office; 3 (2) after notice to the individual to whom the order or certificate was issued and 4 any other prosecutor that has appeared in the matter; and 5 (3) after a hearing pursuant to rules adopted under the [insert reference to the state 6 administrative procedure act] if requested by the individual or the prosecutor who made the 7 motion or any prosecutor that has appeared in the matter.
-8 (c) The [designated board or agency] shall order any test, report, investigation, or 9 disclosure by the individual it reasonably believes necessary to its decision to issue, modify or 10 revoke an order or certificate.
-If there are material disputed issues of fact or law, the individual 11 and any prosecutor notified under subsection (a) or another prosecutorial agency designated by a 12 prosecutor notified under subsection (a) shall have the opportunity to submit evidence and be heard on those issues.
-13 14 (d) The [designated board or agency] shall maintain a public record of the issuance, 15 modification, and revocation of orders and certificates.
-The system of records of the [state 16 criminal justice record agency] shall include issuance, modification, and revocation of orders and 17 certificates.
-18 [(e) The [designated board or agency] may adopt rules for application, determination, 19 modification, and revocation of orders and certificates, in accordance with the provisions of 20 [insert reference to state administrative procedure [act]].]
-21 SECTION 13.
+1 that obtained the conviction, or a government agency designated by that prosecutorial office;

+(2) after notice to the individual to whom the order or certificate was issued and any other prosecutor that has appeared in the matter; and

+4 (3) after a hearing pursuant to rules adopted under the [insert reference to the state 5 administrative procedure act] if requested by the individual or the prosecutor who made the 6 motion or any prosecutor that has appeared in the matter.

+(c) The [designated board or agency] shall order any test, report, investigation, or disclosure by the individual it reasonably believes necessary to its decision to issue, modify or revoke an order of limited relief or certificate of restoration of rights.
+If there are material disputed issues of fact or law, the individual and any prosecutor notified under subsection (a) or another prosecutorial agency designated by a prosecutor notified under subsection (a) shall have the opportunity to submit evidence and be heard on those issues.

+(d) The [designated board or agency] shall maintain a public record of the issuance, modification, and revocation of orders of limited relief and certificates of restoration of rights.
+The criminal history record system of the [state criminal justice record agency] shall include issuance, modification, and revocation of orders and certificates.

+[(e) The [designated board or agency] may adopt rules for application, determination, modification, and revocation of orders of limited relief and certificates of restoration of rights, in accordance with the provisions of [insert reference to state administrative procedure [act]].]

+SECTION 13.
 RELIANCE ON ORDER OR CERTIFICATE AS EVIDENCE OF

 DUE CARE.
-In a judicial or administrative proceeding alleging negligence or other fault, an order of limited relief from collateral sanctions or a certificate of restoration of rights may be

-1 introduced by a person as evidence of the person's due care in hiring, retaining, licensing, leasing 2 to, admitting to a school or program, or otherwise transacting business or engaging in activity 3 with the individual to whom the order was issued, if the person knew of the order or certificate at 4 the time of the alleged negligence or other fault.
-5 SECTION 14.
+In a judicial or administrative proceeding alleging negligence or other fault, an order of limited relief or a certificate of restoration of rights may be introduced by a person as evidence of the person's due care in hiring, retaining, licensing, leasing to, admitting to a school or program, or otherwise transacting business or engaging in activity with the individual to whom the order was issued, if the person knew of the order or certificate at the time of the alleged negligence or other fault.

+SECTION 14.
 VICTIM'S RIGHTS.
-A victim of an offense may participate in 6 proceedings for issuance, modification, and revocation of orders of limited relief from collateral 7 sanctions and certificates of restoration of rights [in the same manner as at a sentencing 8 proceeding pursuant to [insert citation to state crime victim's act]] [to the extent permitted by 9 rules adopted by the [designated board or agency]].
-10 SECTION 15.
+A victim of an offense may participate in proceedings for issuance, modification, and revocation of orders of limited relief and certificates of restoration of rights [in the same manner as at a sentencing proceeding pursuant to [insert citation to state crime victim's act]] [to the extent permitted by rules adopted by the [designated board or agency]].

+9 SECTION 15.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
+In

-In 11 applying and construing this uniform act, consideration must be given to the need to promote 12 uniformity of the law with respect to its subject matter among states that enact it.
-13 SECTION 16.
+10 applying and construing this uniform act, consideration must be given to the need to promote

+11 uniformity of the law with respect to its subject matter among states that enact it.

+12 SECTION 16.
 SAVINGS AND TRANSITIONAL PROVISIONS.

-14 (a) This [act] applies to collateral consequences whenever enacted or imposed, unless the 15 law creating the collateral consequence expressly states that this [act] does not apply.
-16 (b) This [act] does not invalidate the imposition of a collateral sanction on an individual 17 before [the effective date of this [act]], but a collateral sanction validly imposed before [the 18 effective date of this [act]] may be the subject of relief under this [act].
-19 SECTION 17.
+(a) This [act] applies to collateral consequences whenever enacted or imposed, unless the law creating the collateral consequence expressly states that this [act] does not apply.

+15 (b) This [act] does not invalidate the imposition of a collateral sanction on an individual

+16 before [the effective date of this [act]], but a collateral sanction validly imposed before [the

+17 effective date of this [act]] may be the subject of relief under this [act].

+18 SECTION 17.
 EFFECTIVE DATE.
-This [act] takes effect
+This [act] takes effect ...